-- In addition to the moderating variables, your effect sheet should record - Case number.
+- In addition to the moderating variables, your case sheet should record - Case number.
 Each case from a study should be given a unique identification number.
 References to an case would be a combination of the study number and case number ("Case 17-1"). - Case source.
-A description what groups and responses are included in the case. - Analysis inclusion codes For each analysis you want to perform you will need an inclusion code variable.
+A description what groups and responses are included in the case. - Analysis inclusion codes.
+For each analysis you want to perform you will need an inclusion code variable.
 This includes both moderator analyses as well as tests of multiple regression models.
 An inclusion code variable should have a value of "1" if the given case is one that should be included in the corresponding analysis.
-It should have a value of "0" otherwise. - If you code multiple cases from each study you should consider storing your information in a relational database.
+It should have a value of "0" otherwise.
+Having these variables will make it much easier to select the appropriate cases for each analysis.

+• If you code multiple cases from each study you should consider storing your information in a relational database.
 A relational databases has multiple tables of information linked together by the values of specific fields.
 You would create separate tables to hold information from your study sheets and case sheets, and then use a "study number" field to link the two together.
-Using a relational database makes creating data files for your analyses much easier. - You might choose to calculate effect sizes from a study that you do not use in any of the analyses.
-When the effect sizes from your study are based on a common error term you can take a weighted average of those based on a high-level interaction to determine the effect sizes from lower-order effects (see section 5.7).
-Sometimes this may be easier than directly calculating the lower-order effects.
+Using a relational database makes creating data files for your analyses much easier.